developer-friendly/blog/docs/posts/2024/0015-ory-oathkeeper.md

 -8<- "docs/codes/2024/0015/junk/unauthorized-response.json"
 ```

+That is to say, the order in which Oathkeeper processes the rules is important.
+It will start from the top, and any authenticator that **can** handle the
+authentication process will be used and the rest are ignored, even if the
+matched authentication denies the request!

+From the official documentation[^api-access-rules-order]:

+> `authenticators`: A list of authentication handlers that authenticate the
+  provided credentials.
+Authenticators are checked iteratively from index `0`
+  to `n` and the first authenticator to return a positive result will be the
+  one used.
+If you want the rule to first check a specific authenticator before
+  "falling back" to others, have that authenticator as the first item in the
+  array.

-That will help you sleep tight at night, knowing that your application is
+All in all, these will help you sleep tight at night, knowing that your
-safely gaurded by a production grade and robust proxy server, consulting the
+application is safely guarded by a production grade and robust proxy server,
-proper authentication server before handing it to the upstream backend.
+consulting the proper authentication server before handing it to the upstream
+backend.

-I will use the Oathkeeper even for my admin pages; even the ones not publicly
+These days, I use the Oathkeeper even for my admin pages; even the ones not
-accessible and only exposed to the private network.
-This helps secure the
+publicly accessible and only exposed to the private network.
+This helps secure
-backend from unauthorized access.
+the backend from unauthorized access.

 There are other types of examples we can provide here, but with the ones you
 see here, you should have a good idea on what's possible and what you can do
 more with Ory Oathkeeper.
+Even so, we will have more examples of this topic
+in the future for other practical and production use-cases.

 ## Conclusion